-Besides the automatic evaluation metrics defined in Section 3.3, we further conduct human evaluations to measure the quality of the attacked documents from three aspects: (1) fluency in grammar; (2) imperceptibility to human judges; and (3) semantically consistency with original documents.
+5.3.2 Human Evaluation Metrics.
+Besides the automatic evaluation metrics, we further conduct human evaluations to measure the quality of the attacked documents from three aspects: (1) fluency in grammar; (2) imperceptibility to human judges; and (3) semantically consistency with original documents.

 We first randomly sample 40 test queries from MS-MARCO-Doc and take the corresponding 9 original documents for each query.
-Then, we find the 360 adversarial samples generated by PRADA and $TR{rep}$ , respectively.
+Then, we find the 360 adversarial samples generated by PRADA and TR{rep} , respectively.
 We shuffle a mix of original and adversarial documents (i.e., 1,080 in total) and asked three labelers to evaluate them.
 For (1), annotators score the quality of the mixed examples from 1-5 following [27].
 For (2), annotators judge each example whether it is attacked (i.e., labeled as 0) or not (i.e., labeled as 1).
-For (3), we compare adversarial samples generated by PRADA and $\text{TR}{rep}$ with the original documents, using the following criteria: i) 2: the adversarial sample is completely semantically consistent with the original document; ii) 1: the adversarial sample is partially relevant with the original document and human can still understand the original information; and iii) 0: the adversarial sample is not relevant with the original document.
-Agreements to measure interrater consistency among three labelers are calculated with the Fleiss' kappa [12].
+For (3), we compare adversarial samples generated by PRADA and TR{rep} with the original documents, using the following criteria: i) 2: the adversarial sample is completely semantically consistent with the original document; ii) 1: the adversarial sample is partially relevant with the original document and human can still understand the original information; and iii) 0: the adversarial sample is not relevant with the original documents generated by PRADA and TR{rep} .
+For each adversarial document, we give the human judge its original document as a reference to obtain the semantic consistency between these two documents.